mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 ## 2. Context

-This introduction begins an exploration of key contextual factors..
-Key themes continue to be explored in the literature reviews in Chapter 2.

-The immediate context of this research being a new learning community in a University setting involving of home educating parents, myself as a researcher / facilitator, and volunteer student helpers.
+This introduction begins an exploration of key contextual factors.
+The immediate context of the core activities of this research was a new learning community involving of home educating families attending a series of game making sessions in the setting of my University campus.
+Sessions involved families, myself (as both a researcher and teaching facilitator), and for most sessions, volunteer student helpers.
+This section begins to situate this research within key contextual themes.
+More detailed exploration continues in the literature review of Chapter 2.

-### Context of School based computing education and game making
+### Context of game making within school-based computing education

 <!-- The most prominent learning objective of making games in educational setting is to develop _coding and computing skills_.
 There are extensive studies on _game making to learn other subjects_ including maths, biology and chemistry but diverse examples exist.
 Game making can also develop social skills, self-reflection, cultural awareness and a range of technical abilities that allow participation in information society.
 There are also a powerful vehicle for exploring issues involving race, sex, social issues [@tekinbas_quest_2010]. -->